PrincetonUniversity/job_defense_shield/docs/alert/excess_cpu_memory.md

 - `tb_hours_threshold`: The threshold value for (unused) memory-hours in units of TB-hours.
 A user must have this number or above to receive an email message.
 This quantity is the unused CPU memory of a job multiplied by the elapsed time (summed over all jobs).

-- `ratio_threshold`: This quantity is the sum of CPU memory used divded by the total memory allocated for all jobs of a given user.
+- `ratio_threshold`: This quantity is the sum of CPU memory used divded by the total memory allocated for all jobs of the user.
 This quantity varies between 0 and 1.

-- `median_ratio_threshold`: This is median value of memory used divided by memory allocated for the individual jobs of the user.
+- `median_ratio_threshold`: The median value of memory used divided by memory allocated for the individual jobs of the user.
 This quantity varies between 0 and 1.

-- `mean_ratio_threshold`: The mean value of the memory used divided by the memory allocated per job for a given user.
+- `mean_ratio_threshold`: The mean value of memory used divided by memory allocated for the individual jobs for a given user.
 This quantity varies between 0 and 1.

 - `email_file`: The text file to be used for the email message to users.